dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The macro :macro:`with-output-to-string` provides a convenient way of returning a :class:`<string>` after performing a series of operations on a :class:`<stream>`, and then close the stream.
+The macro :macro:`with-output-to-string` provides a convenient way of returning a :drm:`<string>` after performing a series of operations on a :class:`<stream>`, and then close the stream.

 Instead of writing this code: